Insurance Archaeology

 As redevelopment expands throughout every major city across the country, the ‘clean’ sites available for improvement are diminishing, leaving only more challenging sites, like those with notable pollution, available for redevelopment.
 Many of these sites were used for industrial or commercial purposes, requiring significant environmental cleanup before development could proceed.

-Residential Land Pollution
+Residential Land Pollution and Public Health Hazards

-Waterfront & Maritime Land Pollution
+Waterfront & Maritime Pollution and Soil Remediation Challenges

 Waterfront and maritime properties, encompassing everything from waterfront homes to deep-water ports, frequently feature creosote piles and heavy timber bulkheads, which can leach harmful chemicals into water and sediments over time.
+If left unaddressed, the leaching of chemicals from creosote-treated materials can disrupt aquatic life and harm other organisms that rely on clean water and sediment for survival.

 A Look at the Environmental Remediation and Land Pollution Cleanup Process

 Regardless of the history of a polluted site, environmental remediation and pollution cleanup involve a similar multifaceted approach that considers the immediate need to address existing contamination and the long-term strategies to prevent re-contamination as well as future incidents.
 The process involves technical remediation activities and administrative and operational changes to ensure ongoing compliance with environmental standards and to safeguard public health and the environment.
 While each form of pollution requires a nuanced approach, let’s take a look at the general process that takes place.
+Each form of pollution will also result in different penalties, some of which include environmental liens.

 1. Initial Site Assessment and Investigation